-Ferns village, Co.
-Wexford - Gateway to Norman Wexford visit Medieval and Christian heritage sites including a Norman Castle - nearby towns and attractions: Courtown, Gorey and Enniscorthy
+Ferns - the Ancient Capital of Leinster and Gateway to Norman Wexford - visit Medieval and Christian heritage sites including a Norman Castle - Nearby towns and attractions: Courtown, Gorey and Enniscorthy

-to download the WHT Brochure and A3 map.
+Visit our Ferns heritage page to download the Wexford Heritage Trail brochure and A3 map.

 Click here for information on Ferns Heritage Sites